aws-samples/amazon-personalize-data-conversion-pipeline/README.md

 # Data Conversion Pipeline for Amazon Personalize

 This template will deploy a sample data-conversion pipeline to convert data into the format required for training Amazon Personalize (ie: .CSV).
+Using the parmeters outlined below, you can customize this pipeline to convert data from various source formats into the formats required for Amazon Personalize User, Item, and Interaction data-sets.

+Data will be cataloged with a Glue Crawler, and transformed with a Glue Job.
+The functions deployed as part of this solution are CloudFormation Custom Resources that will generate a data conversion script based on the cataloged source data, and provide example AVRO schema files you can use to train your Amazon Personalize solution.

 ## Limitations